trickeydan/website/content/posts/kit-design.md

 Despite the similar name, [robot-api2](https://github.com/prophile/robot-api2) is in fact a partial kit stack all by itself.
 No hardware implementation though, but innovative enough to gain a mention here.

 The major leap that [Alistair](https://alynn.co.uk) made was bring the control of the robot back into the usercode process, but still having multiple _backends_, thus allowing us to control different things (hardware, simulator, etc) from the same API.
-Instead of having loosely defined JSON schemas, going over flakey unix sockets, we not have type-checked interfaces ensuring that the data is what we expected it to be.
-Alas is still sort of dynamically typed, but that's yet another thing for a future blog post.
+Instead of having loosely defined JSON schemas, going over flakey unix sockets, we now have type-checked interfaces ensuring that the data is what we expected it to be.
+Alas, it is still sort of dynamically typed, but that's yet another thing for a future blog post.

 I spent some time [working on](https://github.com/trickeydan/robot-api2/) a fork of `robot-api2` to implement things further, but I hit problems which this solution did not solve.